TSMC: Technologies

 TSMC's N7+ is the first commercially available extreme-ultraviolet lithographic process in the semiconductor industry.
 It uses ultraviolet patterning and enables more acute circuits to be implemented on the silicon.
-N7+ offers a 15-20% higher transistor density and 10% reduction in power consumption than previous technology.
+N7+ offers a 15–20 percent higher transistor density and 10 percent reduction in power consumption than previous technology.
 The N7 achieved the fastest ever volume time to market, faster than 10 nm and 16 nm.

-The N5 iteration doubles transistor density and improves performance by an additional 15%.
+The N5 iteration doubles transistor density and improves performance by an additional 15 percent.

 Production capabilities

 On 300 mm wafers, TSMC has silicon lithography on node sizes: